rt126/rt126.github.io/content/schedule/_index.md

 - Afternoon hangout session
 - Preparation at homehost before themed dinner party
 - Theme dinner party, theme Hunter vs Hunted
-    - During the themed dinner party each country is expected to perform some activity / farce / game that you have prepared
+    - During the themed dinner party each country is expected to perform an activity / farce / game that you have prepared

 ## 2025-05-03 Classic tour day 2
 - Breakfast at homehost